Sous-groupe de Brauer invariant pour un groupe alg\'ebrique connexe quelconque: Abstract

 Summary.
-In this paper, for a smooth variety equipped with an action of a connected algebraic group (not necessary linear), we introduce the notion of invariant Brauer sub-group and the notion of invariant \'etale Brauer-Manin obstruction.
+In this paper, for a smooth variety X equipped with an action of a connected algebraic group G (not necessary linear), we introduce the notion of invariant Brauer sub-group and the notion of invariant \'etale Brauer-Manin obstruction.
 Then we prove that this obstruction is equivalent to the \'etale Brauer-Manin obstruction.
-This extends the main notion and the key result of \cite{C5}.
-As a corollary, this also extends a result of B. Creutz.
+This extends the main notion and the key result of author's previous article and this also extends a result of B. Creutz.